serverless-guru/code-challenges/code-challenge-1/README.md

 2. The AppSync API should store data in DynamoDB

-3. The template should be fully working, deployable, and support multi-stage deployments
+3. Serverless Pro should be leveraged to build the CI/CD pipeline and support multi-stage deployments

+4. The template should be fully working and documented

 4. A public GitHub repository must be shared with frequent commits